acryps/vlquery/README.md

 npx vlquery create-context
 </pre>

 The context should be ready now.
+If you are using version control, commit it!
 Use this small example program to get started
 <pre>
 import { db } from "./context";
 import { DbClient } from "vlquery";